+It each new technological advance comes at least one new term, if not a whole new language.
 It seems as if once you get a handle on one term there is yet another one to learn-crowdfunding and crowdsourcing, to name two.
 And then there is social media, which should not be confused with social networks, of course.
 All of this is in the spirit of and service to technology and innovation.
 But none strike more fear in the hearts of attorneys lately than the ubiquitous term "cloud computing."
 What is the cause of the shudder you just may have felt run through the legal profession?
 Maybe the discomfort comes from the natural desire in the field of law to control as much of our client's situation as possible, and cloud computing is an environment that we, as attorneys, cannot ultimately control.
 It is, by its very nature, in the hands of someone else.
 Hopefully, you have found a trusted IT vendor to manage your part of the cloud.